A fully conservative and shift-invariant formulation for Galerkin discretizations of incompressible variable density flow: Preliminaries.

 \subsection{Properties of the governing equations.}

 The governing equations can be shown to conserve mass, squared density, kinetic energy, momentum and angular momentum.
 These are defined as

-Another property that is rarely (if at all) mentioned in the variable density flow literature is that the mass equation is invariant to shifts in the density field.
-A more precise definition is given below:
+Another property that is rarely (if at all) mentioned in the variable density flow literature is that the mass equation is invariant to shifts in the density field. \commentE{To be more precise, we say that the advection equation is shift-invariant since}